Cosmian/cloudproof_java/README.md

 ## Versions Correspondence

-When using local encryption and decryption with [GPSW](https://github.com/Cosmian/abe_gpsw) and [CoverCrypt](https://github.com/Cosmian/cover_crypt), native librairies are required.
+When using local encryption and decryption with [GPSW](https://github.com/Cosmian/abe_gpsw) and [CoverCrypt](https://github.com/Cosmian/cover_crypt), native libraries are required.

 Check the main pages of the respective projects to build the native librairies appropriate for your systems.
 The [test directory](./src/test/resources/linux-x86-64/) provides pre-built libraries for Linux GLIBC 2.17.
 These librairies should run fine on a system with a more recent GLIBC version.